misraX/feed_reader/README.md

 -------------------------------------------------------------------------------
 ```

-**NOTE** `filebased.EmailBackend` is used only for development purpose, any mail providers can be used/or push notification providers
+**NOTE** `filebased.EmailBackend` is used only for development purpose, any mail providers can be used/or push
+notification providers saved under `logs/app-messages`

 ### Authentication: